Development of Red Dead Redemption: Release

 Downloadable content (DLC) for the game was released following its launch, with focus on maps and game types suggested by the community.
 According to Strauss Zelnick, chief executive officer of Rockstar's parent company Take-Two Interactive, the game's DLC releases were an effort to slow used game sales, providing an incentive for players to keep the game after completion.
 Rockstar wanted to be able to publish DLC relatively quickly after the game's launch, as opposed to the lengthy development required for Grand Theft Auto IV's episodic DLC.
 Outlaws to the End, released on June 22, 2010, added six cooperative side missions for multiplayer.
 Legends and Killers was released on August 10, 2010, and added multiplayer characters from Red Dead Revolver, as well as new map locations and a Tomahawk weapon.
 On September 21, 2010, Liars and Cheats added competitive multiplayer modes, minigames, characters, and a weapon.
 Hunting and Trading, released on October 12, 2010, added a jackalope to the game's world, and some additional outfits.
 Undead Nightmare adds a single-player campaign, set in a non-canonical, zombie apocalypse-themed alternate reality with ghost towns and cemeteries full of zombies, wherein John searches for a cure to the zombie outbreak.
 It was released on October 26, 2010 as DLC and in late November as a standalone expansion pack.
-Myths and Maverick released for free on September 13, 2011, adding additional characters and locations to the multiplayer.
+Myths and Mavericks released for free on September 13, 2011, adding additional characters and locations to the multiplayer.
 A Game of the Year Edition containing all downloadable content was released for both PlayStation 3 and Xbox 360 on October 11, 2011, in North America and on October 14, 2011, internationally.
-According to industry sources, the backlash received by Grand Theft Auto: The Trilogy – The Definitive Edition (2021) resulted in Rockstar putting plans for remaster of Red Dead Redemption on hold, instead increasing focus on development for the next entry in the Grand Theft Auto series.